taylorwwebb/learning_representations_that_support_extrapolation/README.md

 # Learning Representations that Support Extrapolation

+Code for the paper **Learning Representations that Support Extrapolation**.

 ## Visual Analogy Extrapolation Challenge (VAEC)

 The directory `./VAEC_dataset_and_models` contains code for generating the VAEC dataset, and code for all models used for this dataset.
 To generate the VAEC dataset, navigate to `./VAEC_dataset_and_models/dset_gen/` and run the following command to generate the Translation Extrapolation Regime: